 A privately funded engineering company, XKL LLC explores and develops optical networks for data communications

-XKL’s technical staff members are experts in their fields.
-They push the limits of technology, tools, and components.
-They rewrite rules and test the unproven.
-They take the time to develop innovative solutions to problems that were thought to be intractable.
+XKL’s technical staff are experts in their fields.
+Pushing the limits of technology, tools, and components, we rewrite rules and test the unproven.
+We take the time to develop innovative solutions to problems that were thought to be intractable.

-XKL’s product development programs emphasize architecture, not component technology.
-The company focuses on engineering for the most complex networks ever deployed.
+Our product development emphasizes architecture, not component technology.
+We focus on engineering for the most complex networks ever deployed.
 The goal is to provide more automated, more dynamically responsive approaches for network traffic management than current techniques.

-XKL is led by Len Bosack, the co-founder of Cisco.
+XKL was launched by Cisco Systems founder Len Bosack.
 Len is the 2009 recipient of IEEE Computer Society’s prestigious Computer Entrepreneur Award for founding Cisco Systems and pioneering and advancing the commercialization of routing technology and the profound changes this technology enabled in the computer industry.

 The resulting product represented a major technological breakthrough.
 The system exceeded all design goals and came equipped with such things as a modern disk subsystem and what was, at the time, the industry’s fastest backplane.

-With the successful completion of its first product, XKL turned its attention to the Data and telecommunications industry.
-By applying the same skills and technology to network architectures, the company has released for general availability utility-grade products to support the Internet.
+With the successful completion of its first product, XKL turned its attention to the data and telecommunications industry.
+By applying the same skills and technology to network architectures, the company continues to develop and release (for general availability) utility-grade products to support the Internet.